 Ensure these values are consistent for each user.

-The aud claim must be set to your Alchemy-provided audience ID.
-You can obtain the audience claim from your Smart Wallet settings in the Alchemy Dashboard.
+The aud claim must be set to the audience ID provided in your Smart Wallet settings.
+Obtain the audience claim from the dashboard.

 npm install @account-kit/signer @account-kit/reactBefore creating your JWT, generate the required targetPublicKey: